Architecture of Vienna

 St. Stephen’s Catacombs, if you love ancient history

 We tour the catacombs, sinking deeper into the church and thus into Austrian history.
-Then we walk beside the weathered stone sarcophagi of emperors, dukes, and archdiocese, their wives, and children.
+Then we walk beside the weathered stone sarcophagi of emperors, dukes, archdiocese, their wives, and children.
 Deeper into the catacombs, we peer into cavities of ancient walls and see piles upon piles of bones.
 Tall urns filled with the organs of the Habsburgs family are on prominent display.
 Being dismembered and dispersed was considered a post-life privilege.
 I would’ve opted out of that royal perk.

 Click here for my Free Vienna Hot Sheet